 - Be confident and caring, and know the resources available.

-- Take charge and call or walk the student to the Counseling Center.
+- Take charge and call or walk the student to Counseling and Psychological Services.

 What to Avoid: